shubhamdhanwat/Student-Management-System-Project/README.md

 Student Record System

-Use Classes and Objects concepts to create Student class, and array/vector of objects, and write suitable member functions as well.
-Here are some of the functionalities that your code should have:

 1. For Classes 1-5 only.
 2. Assume the person that'll be using this system are school teachers.